-SPRINGFIELD - Early data suggests that the current 2014-2015 flu season could be severe.
+Early data suggests that the current 2014-2015 flu season could be severe.

 If that isn’t enough, in a warning issued to doctors Wednesday night, the CDC informed them that only 48 percent of flu virus samples taken through last month were closely related to this year’s North American vaccine.
-What does that mean?
-The answer is the flu vaccine may not be as effective as it has been in previous years.

-“Also, it’s still early in the season to know exactly what the match will be, as other strains covered by the vaccine could become more prevalent,” he added.
+"Sometimes the vaccine is not a perfect match, but there is still value in getting the flu vaccine, which will provide some protection," Dr. Skiest said.
+"Also, it’s still early in the season to know exactly what the match will be, as other strains covered by the vaccine could become more prevalent."